-Students who have completed or waived the Core requirements take a minimum of 30 semester credits of advanced graduate courses.
-The program includes six required courses and four electives.
-Three of the electives may be used to form a concentration.
-The other course should be chosen outside of that field to provide breadth of understanding.
+Students who have completed or waived the foundation requirements take a minimum of 33 semester credits of advanced graduate courses.
+The program includes seven required courses and four electives.
+Three of the electives may be used to form a specialization.
+The other course can be taken outside of that field to provide breadth of understanding.
+One elective course must be globally or internationally oriented.

-The requirements include: a value and leadership focused course (GB 700); a four course sequence (GB 701, GB 702, GB 703, GB 704) which develops the relationships within the value chain of the organization; and a capstone course (GB 709) that integrates the functional areas in a case course on policy and strategies, as follows:
+The requirements include: two value and leadership focused courses (GB 700, GB 705); a four course sequence (GB 701, GB 702, GB 703, GB 704) which develops the relationships within the value chain of the organization; and a capstone course (GB 709) that integrates the functional areas in a case course on policy and strategies, as follows: